opencog/atomspace/opencog/matrix/README.md

 matrix is the sum of the number of non-zero entries in each component.

 (Caution: this is not the conventional definition of a direct sum, which results in block-diagonal matrix.
-The conventional defintion takes the disjoint-union of the indexes (the basis), whereas here, we take the set-union of the basis.
+The conventional definition takes the disjoint-union of the indexes (the basis), whereas here, we take the set-union of the basis.
 The set-union makes more sense in the current context, because the rows and columns have explicit labels, and it is